gleekzorp/hello-flask/readme.md

 # Flask App

 The following app was built during my course with Bottega.
-I has full CRUD functionality.
+It has full CRUD functionality.